TeamAikon/oreid-react-components/packages/OreIdReact/README.md

 yarn add oreid-js oreid-webwidget oreid-react
 ```

-After installation, initalize `oreid-js` and `oreid-webwidget`.
-Currently only 1 instance of the web widget is supported.
-For this reason, we recommend that you initialize both, `oreid-js` and `oreid-webwidget`, during your application's bootstrap.
+After installation, initalize `oreid-js`.
+We recommend that you initialize it once during your application's bootstrap.

 ```ts
 // index.tsx